 - Nail pitting is associated with alopecia areata as well as with psoriasis.
-Can sometimes be seen in nail bed 'oil spot', distal onycholysis, distal subungual hyperkeratosis, splinter haemorrhages and false nail following spontaneous separation of nail plate.
+It can sometimes be seen in nail bed 'oil spot', distal onycholysis, distal subungual hyperkeratosis, splinter haemorrhages and false nail following spontaneous separation of nail plate.

 - Nails are involved in approximately 10% of cases of disseminated lichen planus.
-However, may be only presentation of disease.
+However, it may be the only presentation of this disease.

-- Within the matrix causes thinning, brittleness, crumbling of the nail with accentuated surface longitudinal ridging and colour change to black or white.
+- Within the matrix it causes thinning, brittleness, and crumbling of the nail with accentuated surface longitudinal ridging and colour change to black or white.

 - Typically the lunula is raised more than the distal part of the nail.

-- Severe chronic inflammation causes either partial or complete loss of nail plate and formation of pterygium (see picture below) with partial loss of central nail plate seen as distal notch or completely split nail.
+- Severe chronic inflammation causes either partial or complete loss of nail plate and formation of pterygium with partial loss of central nail plate seen as distal notch or completely split nail.
 Involvement of the nail bed causes onycholysis, distal subungual hyperkeratosis, formation of bulla or permanent anonychia.

 - Lichen planus can affect any number of nails.

-- This is usually caused by infection with human papillomavirus types 16 and 18.
+- An association with human papillomavirus (mainly types 16 and 18) has been reported.